Step 4 – Catching the Ox

 If we become excited at our progress, such excitement ends the progress.

-As intermediate practitioners, if we can make it to the Still Forest Pool, we are advanced intermediate practitioners.
+As intermediate practitioners, if we can make it to the Still Forest Pool, experiencing the tranquility or equanimity of no breath, we are advanced intermediate practitioners.

 If we can make it to the Still Forest Pool, we are in the neighborhood of Nirvana.

-However, once we arrive at the Still Forest Pool and stay there for awhile, the remaining stages of meditation will unfold for us just as they did for the Buddha in the year we now call 528 B.C.
+When the mind, at its own pace, arrives at the Still Forest Pool, it will stay there awhile.
+The remaining stages of Tranquil Wisdom meditation will unfold for us just as they did for the Buddha in the year we now call 528 B.C.
 (The Buddha was most likely born in 563 B.C. and experienced enlightenment at the age of 35).

 When absolute tranquility is experienced, the experiencer disappears.
-But we haven't reached that stage yet.
+Tranquility is, but it doesn’t belong to us.

 By taming the ox we arrive at the Still Forest Pool.
 The mind is tamed.
 The mind is tranquil.
 The practitioner has become a meditation master and can catch the ox and tame it.
 What else could possibly need to be done?

 We are just half way through the sixteen steps.

 Zazen has become so easy that the temptation to stop practicing is strong.
 We begin to carefully consider the teachings of the Zen masters that we are perfect and complete, just as we are.
 We begin to feel that we really are perfect and complete, and that there is no further reason to practice.

 Yasutani Roshi says this is the stage where the meditator must vow to practice for another thirty years.